common-voice/cv-sentence-extractor/README.md

 ## Setup

 - [Rust Nightly](https://rustup.rs/) (follow the instructions and customize the install to select the `nightly` channel)
+- Install [`pip3`](https://pip.pypa.io/en/stable/installing/) in case it's not installed on your system already

 Note: as long as we're using the current `punkt` dependency, we need to use the Nightly version of Rust.